Summer flounder: Commercial fishing, angling, and food quality

 Commercial methods for summer flounder typically include trawling.
 Recreational fishing is typically done while drifting in a boat or casting from shore using a wide variety of methods which include live or cut baits on a bottom rig, artificial lures, or weighted jigs tipped with strip baits.
-It is considered an excellent food fish with firm, mild-tasting white meat.
+It is considered an excellent food fish with firm, mild-tasting white flesh.

 Management

 The summer flounder is often considered to be, by far, the most important flounder along the Atlantic coast as it is important to both the commercial fishing industry and very popular for recreational fishing in the northeast United States.
 In addition to commercial fishing, businesses such as recreational charters, party boats, bait and tackle stores, and any number of businesses associated with boating and angling may depend on a viable summer flounder angling season.
 Because of this importance there has been much debate and concern over summer flounder populations and government imposed recreational size and creel regulations which currently vary from state to state.
 Recent debate has centered on whether summer flounder are on the decline due to overfishing, and this has made the summer flounder an important species of topic in the reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act of 2006.

 The Mid-Atlantic Fishery Management Council provides management of the summer flounder species.
-The management of summer flounder is established between the U.S.-Canadian boarder to North Carolina's southern border.
+The management of summer flounder is established between the U.S.-Canadian border to North Carolina's southern border.
 Due to summer flounder migrating between federal and state waters, the management council works in conjunction with the Atlantic State Marine Fisheries Commission and the National Marine Fisheries Service (NMFS).